Blog Banner SVG

 Step 2: Get Mandatory Identity Documents

-The following identity documents are mandatory:
+The following identity documents are mandatory for a sole proprietorship

 • An Aadhaar card is a primary identity proof for the proprietor.